|

 The first thing I did in my quest to reupholster my dining chair was to remove the old fabric by prying out the nails and staples.

-I have a good staple remover but it still took me some time as they’d been in there awhile!
+I have a good staple puller but it still took me some time as they’d been in there awhile!

 how to reupholster a dining room chair seat and back